ahrefs/atd/src/tutorial.md

 Let's consider a list of JSON objects for which we don't know the type definitions, but somehow some other system knows how to deal with such data.
-Let's consider this example of JSON data:
+Here is such data:

 ```
 [